Debra Wood, RN

 quit.
 Talk with your doctor about the smoking cessation programs.

-Patient with diabetes,
+People with diabetes,

-hypertension, and/or high cholesterol must make every effort to manage these conditions.
+high blood pressure, and/or high cholesterol must make every effort to manage these conditions.
 It can be done with:

 The doctor may also prescribe medications to lower blood sugar, blood pressure, and cholesterol.
 This will help lower these risk factors.